A-borgn96/A-borgn96/README.md

-Hi there! 👋 Sono Antonio
-Business Data Analyst con la passione per i dati, la tecnologia e lo sport.
-Lavoro con database relazionali e strumenti di visualizzazione per trasformare i dati in insight utili.
-Sempre curioso, sempre in movimento.
+Hi there! 👋 I'm Antonio, a Business Data Analyst with a passion for data, technology, and sports.
+I work with relational databases and visualization tools to transform data into actionable insights.
+Always curious, always on the move.

 ## 🛠️ Tech Stack